posativ/weave-minimal/README.md

    Optionally you can use the manual prodecure but the you have to enter your sync key by hand.

-4. If you have connected your clients, you can close the registration by setting `ENABLE_REGISTER` to `False` in `weave/minimal/controllers/user.py` at the very top.
+4. If you have connected your clients, you can close the registration by running `weave-minimal` without the `--enable-registration` flag.

 **Q:** Is this implementation standard compliant?
 **A:** Yes.